wolfogre/st/README.md

 ## uninstall

-Close you session and `st` disappear without any thing left.
+Close you session and `st` disappear without anything left.